evmos/testing/multi-node-setup.md

 ## Clean

-You can clean all the multi-chain nodes files running the command
+You can clean all the multi-chain nodes files by running

 ```shell
 make localnet-clean